daobrian/Podcast-Search-Engine/README.md

 it was mentioned in!
 The database currently holds all episodes found in this YouTube playlist: https://www.youtube.com/playlist?list=PLX_rhFRRlAG58_4z9KWPUYrnTM6QZDJrT.

 # Usage
--Visit www.bingshapiro.com/
+- Visit www.bingshapiro.com/
--Enter any query and hit enter.
+- Enter any query and hit enter.
 Results will be paginated.
--Click on a result to reveal the full SRT file which has a timestamped transcript or click on the underlined title to visit the YouTube video.
+- Click on a result to reveal the full SRT file which has a timestamped transcript or click on the underlined title to visit the YouTube video.

 ![Screenshot](page.PNG)